THE OLD TESTAMENT HOUSE OF THE LORD: TWENTY (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 We are obeying Christ when we pray, “lead us not into temptation, but deliver us from the evil one.”
 God sends strong delusion on people who take pleasure in unrighteousness and who imagine that God takes pleasure in their unrighteousness.

-But now being made free from sin, and become servants to God, ye have your fruit unto holiness, and the end everlasting life.
+But now having been set free from sin, and having become slaves of God, you have your fruit to holiness, and the end [result is], everlasting life.
 (Romans 6:22)

 Salvation results from our being set apart by the Spirit of God to holy behavior, as we obey the truth set forth by the Apostles of the Lamb.
 Salvation is not restricted to a momentary experience in which we acknowledge the truth of Christ’s atoning death, triumphant resurrection, and Divine Lordship.
 The Lord Jesus is not a ticket to Heaven.
 He is the Way of holiness and of eternal life.